orsett0/meta-writer/README.md

 Tool to add metadata to media files using [lofty-rs](https://github.com/Serial-ATA/lofty-rs/), compiled to WASM.
 It tries to add metadata of the types available in the enum `lofty::ItemKey`, and then tries to add the unmatched values as an [Ilst](https://developer.apple.com/documentation/quicktime-file-format/metadata_item_list_atom) tag, if the file is an `mp4`.

 This project should basically be a write-only wrapper for lofty-ls, compiled to WASM.
+It is currently only tested with mp3 and mp4 formats.

 I'm using a `Makefile` because I'm too lazy to learn [cargo-make](https://crates.io/crates/cargo-make), and also it seems like it does not support a file as dependency (altough I didn't look much into it).